D3lt4lph4/jpeg_deep/README.md

 ### Training Pipeline

 The second limitation is for training.
 Data-augmentation has to be carried in the RGB domain, thus the data-augmentation pipeline is the following one: JPEG => RGB => data-augmentation => JPEG => Compressed Input.
-This slows down the training.
+This slows the training down.